 Can you bend extrusions after powder coating?

-A great way to finish an metal part is with powder coating.
-The process is relatively easy to do and there are a number of colour, texture and gloss options to choose from.
-This makes it a fantastic option for parts like window frames or other outer facing surfaces.
+Powder coating is a great way to finish a metal part.
+The process is easy and offers a variety of color, texture, and gloss options.
+This makes it an excellent choice for parts like window frames and other exterior surfaces.

 Ritver Paints and Coatings have a great video showing the full powder coating process.